Get a Man to Put More Effort Into a Relationship

 He may not know how to show his love in a way that you will feel it.
-If you have regular daily contact with him then stop stressing and make an extra effort to show him love.
+If you have regular daily contact with him then stop stressing and make an extra effort to show him, love.
 It can get lonely to feel that you are not a priority but instead of complaining to him, shower him with love and attention.
 If after a few weeks he is still not opening up the way you would like, then move on.

 Do not downgrade yourself with your physical appearance.
 He is with you for a reason and if you feel unattractive that will be portrayed to him negatively.
 We all have our days where we doubt our outward appearance but make the effort to feel attractive because 75% or more of "pretty" is a person's attitude and demeanor.
 If you do not feel attractive he will subconsciously begin to pick up on that.

-My boyfriend is being sort of... distant?
+My boyfriend is being a little distant?

-We haven't been dating long (my version of long is like a year) and he's starting to act different from the beginning of our relationship.
-By different I mean not calling me as much as we used to.
+We haven't been dating long (my version of long is like a year) and he's starting to act differently from the beginning of our relationship.
+By different, I mean not calling me as much as we used to.
 Still the same personality, I just feel like I'm putting in all the work.
 I feel like I'm being clingy, what do I do?.
 I have tried: Starting the conversation with something he can obviously answer to.
-Also, planning dates..
+Also, planning dates.
 I think it was caused by: I have to say this but I hope it isn't true- my clingy mood?
 Me calling him and then texting him something to start a conversation if he doesn't answer?